 Unit discipline: Pastoral Theology and Ministry Studies

-Delivery Mode: Blended
+Delivery Mode: Face to Face

 Proposing College: Yarra Theological Union

-Show when this unit is running| 1. | Show a clear understanding of some major theories exploring loss, grief and bereavement experience. |
+Show when this unit is running| 1. | Articulate a clear understanding of the theory that has developed around the experience of loss and grief through a critical reading of current literature. |

-| 2. | Illustrate a clear understanding of loss and grief experience in a range of life situations. |
+| 2. | articulate an understanding of the experience of loss and grief, in all its complexity, in a variety of life situations. |

-| 3. | Discuss a range of theoretical and pastoral approaches to loss and grief. |
+| 3. | Evaluate the various theoretical and pastoral approaches to the experience of loss and grief, assessing their value to the ecclesial environment of pastoral ministry. |

 | Type | Description | Word count | Weight (%) |